Walking Tour: Downtown Nashville

-Head back the way you came and cross over to the opposite side of Broadway at Ninth Avenue.
+Head back the way you came and cross over to the opposite side of Broadway at 9th Avenue.
 Here you’ll find:

 Constructed between 1887 and 1892, the building is in the Victorian Gothic style and is complete with gargoyles.
 This church also has Tiffany stained-glass windows.

-Continue back down Broadway and, at Seventh Avenue, turn left and walk up to Union Street and turn right.
+Continue back down Broadway and, at 7th Avenue, turn left and walk up to Union Street and turn right.
 In 1 block, you’ll come to the:

 Across Union Street from the Hermitage Hotel is:

-This neoclassical building was built in 1925 to honor soldiers who died in World War I. The centerpiece is an atrium holding a large statue titled Victory.
+This neoclassical building was built in 1925 to honor soldiers who died in World War I. The atrium holds a large statue titled “Victory.”
 This building also houses the Tennessee State Museum Military Branch.